Welcome to the redesigned CREGÉS website! To learn more about what's new, click here.

 Ms. Susie Navert has been working for the Société québécoise de la déficience intellectuelle for over 17 years.
 Her main role has been to represent people with an intellectual disability and their loved ones before various authorities in order to make their needs and interests known and to have their collective rights respected.
 As far back as she can remember, she has always defended people who were ostracized because of their difference.
 With a master’s degree in education, she first worked for several years in employability with people with physical, neurological or sensory disabilities.

-Véronique Tremblay (Quebec City)
+Véronique Tremblay (Québec)

 Executive Director, Autisme Québec